The SHS Travel Clinic serves students, faculty and staff who may be traveling abroad.

-- Assessment of immunization and health care needs based on your itinerary and personal health history.
+- Immunization and health care recommendations based on your itinerary and personal health history.

 - Advice on what to do in a medical emergency.